Garage Door Not Closing After Cleaning Sensor? Here’s the Real Fix

 • Cleaning solution leaves a light film on the lens

 It might feel like the cleaning made things worse, but in most cases, it just exposed how precise these sensors really are.
+The good news?
+This is usually easy to fix once you understand what went wrong — and that’s what we’ll walk through next.

 Common Reasons Your Garage Door Won’t Close After Cleaning Sensors